phucnguyen-ht/vllm_plugin/README.md

                 else:
                     torch_dtype = config_dtype
     ```
-    If we dont set `torch_dtype` as `bfloat16`, the type of model will be torch.float16.
-(The later vLLM `v0.10.1` change this method to automatically cast to `bfloat16` instead of `float16`)
+    If `torch_dtype` is not explicitly set to `bfloat16`, the model will default to `torch.float16.` Later versions of vLLM (v0.10.1) changed this behavior to automatically cast to `bfloat16` instead of `float16`.

-- Logit Processor: The forward of this class wrongs with GPT-OSS.
-Here is the flow:
+- Logit Processor: The forward path produces incorrect outputs when used with GPT-OSS.
     ```
     model_executor.layers.logit_processor.py:LogitsProcessor.forward(...)
     model_executor.layers.logit_processor.py:LogitsProcessor._get_logits(...) -> lm_head.quant_method.apply(...)
     model_executor.layers.vocab_parallel_embedding.py:UnquantizedEmbeddingMethod.apply(...) -> F.linear(x, layer.weight, bias)
     ```
-    After debugging by some print statemments, I found out that the output of this class is wrong when all returns to zero.
+    After debugging with print statements, I found that the output tensor becomes entirely zero:
     ```
     name='logits'                  | dtype=torch.bfloat16  | shape=(1, 201088)          |
     [[0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0., 0.]]
     ```
-    So, I have replaced it by a simple triton kernel in `vllm/external/matmul.py:triton_matmul`
+    To fix this issue, I replaced the implementation with a simple Triton kernel located in `vllm/external/matmul.py:triton_matmul`

 ### Execution flow to modify the logic of custom mxfp4 quantization: